epfl-ada/ada-2023-project-klech/README.md

 2. Abstract

 LLMs are trained to interact as humans do, but do they think like humans as well?
-To answer this question, we will enlist Falcon 7B as a participant in Wikispeedia and evaluate its performance across the most popular origin-goal page pairs played by humans.
+To answer this question, we will enlist Falcon 7B as a participant in Wikispeedia and evaluate its performance across the most popular origin-goal page pairs previously played by humans.
 Our analysis will first parse Falcon 7B's decisions for human 'readability' - that is, we will employ word embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify Falcon 7B's chosen paths.
-Next, we will compare Falcon 7B's paths to human paths, measuring levels of similarity in navigation decisions, time-to-goal, learning rate, and rates of 'course correction', thereby gauging how closely Falcon 7B emulates human strategization.
-Given the extension of Wikispeedia to the domain of human information organization, these results will also measure how effectively ChatGPT can emulate human semantic relations.
+Next, we will compare Falcon 7B's paths to human paths, measuring levels of similarity in navigation decisions, time-to-goal, learning rate, and rates of 'course correction', thereby gauging how closely Falcon 7B emulates human strategization and ex-ante semantic mapping.
+Finally, we will ask Falcon 7B to evaluate semantic concept distances based on the original Wikispeedia-derived semantic scores, determing whether it is in agreement with humans' ex-post semantic mappings.

 3. Research Questions